-I’m happy to welcome Chandrakant Patel, HP Senior Fellow and Chief Engineer, as a guest blogger today.
-Chandrakant joined me and other members of the CTO office on a recent trip to India to visit government, customers, partners, universities, and our internal sales and engineering teams.
+I’m happy to welcome Chandrakant Patel, HP Senior Fellow, and Chief Engineer, as a guest blogger today.
+Chandrakant joined me and other members of the CTO office on a recent trip to India to visit the government, customers, partners, universities, and our internal sales and engineering, teams.

 I’m excited to get an additional perspective on our trip from Chandrakant.
 But before I turn it over to him, let me tell you a little bit more about him.

 Chandrakant founded the cyber-physical systems (Internet of Things) research at HP Labs, and articulated applications in resource management at city scales.
 In his role as Chief Engineer, he has created an effective model for cooperative engineering by building horizontal cross company virtual teams in fundamental hardware and software areas.
 He has also managed HP Laboratories, leading the delivery of innovations in storage, networking, print engines and software platforms.

 Okay Chandrakant, the floor is all yours.

 The HP team recently visited India.
 Digital India, the Prime Minister’s ambitious intent to connect the 1 billion and provide a range of inclusive services, was one of the motivations for our visit.
 We went to India with the assertion that indigenous innovation in information (cyber) and physical technologies will achieve the PM’s dream in a country that is steeped in fundamentals.
 Besides looking within the hallowed halls of industry and academia in India, we also sought immersion in grassroots innovations.